-- Two Bicycle Mechanics classes were offered serving eight (8) adults.
-The 7-hour class provides the participants with a solid background in bike mechanics. - The BSE Program has performed four (4) Bicycle Commuting Essentials classes since January, with twenty five (25) participants. - The Share the Road Program remains at four participating schools.
-The Bicycle Safety Education Program performed twenty nine (29) Share the Road presentations to five hundred fifty nine (559) young people studying to get their driver's license. - The Bike Safety E-Newsletter has enjoyed a steady increase in subscribers, with two more issues released, and four hundred seventy eight (478) current subscribers. - The "Pumped Up!" program, teaching middle and high school youth about flat repair and bicycle traffic safety, reached one hundred fifty two (152) participants.
+- Two Bicycle Mechanics classes were offered servicing eight (8) adults.
+The class is a 7 hour class that provides the participants with a solid background in bike mechanics. - The BSE Program has performed four (4) Bicycle Commuting Essentials classes since January, with twenty five (25) participants. - The Share the Road Program remains at four participating schools.
+The Bicycle Safety Education Program performed twenty nine (29) Share the Road presentations to five hundred fifty nine (559) young people studying to get their driver's license. - The Bike Safety E-Newsletter has enjoyed a steady increase in subscribers, with two more issues released, and four hundred seventy eight (478) current subscribers. - The "Pumped Up!" program, teaching middle and high school youth about flat repair and bicycle traffic safety, reached one hundred fifty two (152) participants. - Two Cyclocross classes were performed, reaching eighteen (18) participants.

-- Two Cyclocross classes were performed, reaching eighteen (18) participants. - The BSE Program answered thousands of calls per year relating to bicycling in the metro area, disseminated bike maps, and tracked all bike fatalities. - The BSE Program purchased 6 new larger size BMX bikes for the bike safety rodeos.
-Painted bikes did not survive constant trailering.
-For years the program looked for chrome BMX bikes, and finally chrome has become an option.
+- The BSE Program answered thousands of calls per year relating to bicycling in the metro area, disseminate bike maps and track all bike fatalities. - The BSE Program purchased 6 new larger size BMX bikes for the bike safety rodeos.
+For years we have been looking for Chrome BMX bike and finally Chrome has become an option.
+Painted bike did not survive constant trailering.

-It should be a top priority to continue, strengthen, and expand these programs.
+It should be a top priority to continue, strengthen and expand these programs.
 Seeking additional funding and staff capacity will be a key strategy, possibly through grant funding sources or local partners.